 Given the neo-liberal ideologies of the majority party and global trends toward market-based approaches to social services, the passage of Ghana’s National Health Insurance Scheme, which provides coverage for all, seems anomalous.
 To answer the questions raised by this legislation, I analyze evidence from the government and consulting agencies.
 I find that a shift in international focus to allow social service reform combined with domestic electoral political influences.
 The scheme’s foundation of district mutual health organizations evolved from a USAID-funded consulting agency’s work, and may additionally reflect creative borrowing from the United States’ failed healthcare reforms of 1993.

 Singleton, Jennifer L., "Negotiating Change: An Analysis of the Origins of Ghana's National Health Insurance Act" (2006).
-Honors Projects.
-Paper 4.
+Sociology Honors Projects.
+4.

 © Copyright is owned by author of this document